NGPixel/ietfdb/CONTRIBUTING.md

 git push origin feature-1
 ```

-> If the feature branch doesn't exist on the remote fork, it will automatically be created.
+> :information_source: If the feature branch doesn't exist on the remote fork, it will automatically be created.

 ## Create a Pull Request